COURAGE..."E" The Last Letter Of The Word COURAGE

 Come Thou Fount of Every Blessing is a Christian hymn composed by the 18th century Methodist pastor and hymnist Robert Robinson.
 In the USA, the hymn is usually set to an American folk tune known as Nettleton, composed by printer John Wyeth, or possibly by Asahel Nettleton.
 Robinson penned the words at age 22 in the year 1757.
 In the UK, the hymn is also often set to the tune Normandy by C Bost.

-Since its origination, this hymn has since been revised and now appears in modern hymnals as the following (and how I first heard it as a young girl.)
+Since its origination, this hymn has since been revised and now appears in modern hymnals as the following (and how I first heard it as a young girl.)1.
+Come Thou Fount of every blessing

 Tune my heart to sing Thy grace;